 Providing Access to World-Class Business Experts

 Less than 40% of Black entrepreneurs reported that they had access to mentors and advisors.
-As the COVID-19 pandemic continues to disproportionately impact the health and economic welfare of Black communities across the city, time with advisors has become even more scarce—and even more important.
-To address this need, the City has partnered with Ernst & Young (EY) to connect Black entrepreneurs with world-class resources and guidance.
+As the COVID-19 pandemic continues to disproportionately impact the health and economic welfare of Black communities across the city, time with advisors has become even more scarce — and even more important.
+To address this need, the City has partnered with EY to connect Black entrepreneurs with world-class resources and guidance.
 In this new, three-part program, EY has committed to:

 Access to Capital and Business Education